Mewthree2442/Training_App/README.md

  - This looks kind of familiar.
 It is just a function, stripped down so it doesn't have a return value, doesn't have `static`, and is named the same as the class, `Food`.
     - These are all very important properties of a constructor ~ something called when you create a new object of the class.
     - You can write constructors just like normal functions, just as long as you don't give a return *value*.
 You can call `return`, but it can't have a value attached to it.
+    - It also has `public` on it, because we want *everything* to see this constructor, so we can actually call it to create things.
  - You might notice that we are setting all of these weird variables to the paramaters.
 They all start with `this`, and use a dot before the variable names stated above.
     - `this` refers to the class that the function is running in.
 If you had a `Food` called taco, instead of putting `taco` inside of the functions, you would just put `this` so it would work if you had a different food called pasta.
  ---